MicrosoftDocs/powerquery-docs/powerquery-docs/power-query-ui.md

    1. If you are using Power Query Desktop, in the **Query Settings** pane, under **Properties**, select **All properties**.
    1. If you are using Power Query Online, in the **Query Settings** pane, select **Properties**.

-These steps will open the inline help information, and let you enter individual properties used by the function you entered in the formula bar.
+These steps will open the inline help information for your selected function, and let you enter individual properties used by the function.

 [![Image the Date.AddDays M function description and syntax, along with entry points for each of the function's parameters.](media/power-query-ui/m-inline-help.png)](media/power-query-ui/m-inline-help.png#lightbox)